-If your child worries about what might happen to his body in the future, remind him that a lot of the statistics are outdated and based on old medicine.
+If your child worries about what might happen to their body in the future, remind them that a lot of the statistics are outdated and based on old medicine.

 Try not to use fear as a motivating tactic, says Wendy Satin Rapaport, PsyD, adjunct professor of medicine at the Diabetes Research Institute, University of Miami Medical School.
-Telling a child that he could die or end up blind if he is lax about his treatment regimen could backfire.
+Telling a child that they could die or end up blind if they are lax about their treatment regimen could backfire.

 It's not unusual for a child to feel guilty or embarrassed about having diabetes.
 "I remember another mom telling me that when her son left the hospital he said, 'Mommy, I promise I'll be a good boy,'" says Arianna Lamosa, a volunteer for the Diabetes Research Institute Foundation’s PEP (Parents Empowering Parents) Squad.
 "He thought he was there because he was behaving badly, and that if he behaved the disease would go way.
 That broke my heart."